 What is a blowhole?

 There are diverse natural landmarks which are called blowholes, such as holes – entrances in the caves – where a strong wind blows frequently.
 And then there are methane blowholes – eruptions of methane gas in the northern tundra.
-As the climate becomes warmer, the methane gas more and more frequently leaves the ground, creating impressive craters.
+As the climate becomes warmer, methane gas more and more frequently leaves the ground, creating impressive craters.

 The best-known blowholes are located in popular tourist areas or places where live many people.
-One or another of these popular blowholes is announced to be the largest and tallest in the world without any proper knowledge whether this is true or not.
+One or another of these popular blowholes is announced to be the largest and tallest in the world without any proper knowledge of whether this is true or not.
 Most likely, the world’s largest blowholes are not known to us and are located on remote islands.
 The maximum height of these natural fountains is seen only during severe storms.
 Ships try their best to be away from the cliffs in such weather.